verhey/seattlelivability/readme.md

 ## Installation

-Working version can be found at: URL GOES HERE
+Working version can be found at: yorktown.cbe.wwu.edu/students/161/verheyd/seattlelivability

 If you want to download it for yourself, the project uses:
 * PHP
 * MySQL
-* Tableau Public
+* Tableau Public Javascript API

+## Configuration

+Create config.ini with database credentials
+* Reference in connection.php

+## Notes
+This is not intended to be production-level software, nor was it created as such.
+It was created for my own educational purposes.

 ## License